-Fiscal year 2014 was the fourth year in which Reclamation worked with the Upper Colorado Recovery Program to implement the Larval Trigger Study Plan, which involves timing spring peak flows to entrain larval razorback sucker in floodplain wetlands.
-Beginning in 2015, the flow and temperature recommendations are scheduled to be evaluated for the effectiveness in recovery of endangered fish.
+Fiscal year 2015 was the fifth year in which Reclamation worked with the Upper Colorado Recovery Program to implement the Larval Trigger Study Plan, which involves timing spring peak flows to entrain larval razorback sucker in floodplain wetlands.
+Reclamation is working with the Recovery Program in evaluating the flow and temperature recommendations for the effectiveness in recovery of endangered fish and a report is expected toward the end of 2016 or beginning of 2017.

 a.
-Flaming Gorge Dam Operations During 2014
+Flaming Gorge Dam Operations During 2015